szymon5/ToDoTask/README.md

 In the case of adding a new task and editing task, all data (Task Title, Task Description and Task Day) must be provided.
 Otherwise user will get a MessageBox error.

-Unit test must be executed one-by-one (not execute all).
+Unit tests must be executed one-by-one (not execute all).
 There are 12 unit tests and each test returns positive result.

 Note: If user uses the calendar and the wants to click on the button, user must click on the button two times because calendar must be "unclicked" ("unfocused").